anugilv/Praat-Script-for-Dynamic-Vowel-Formant-Extraction-Version-1.0.0-/README.md

 ---

-# Citation
+## Citation

-If you use this script in academic work, please cite the associated publication (if available) or acknowledge this repository in your methodology section.
+If you use this script in your research, please cite the software and, where appropriate, one or more of the publications that employed it.

+### Software

+> Velayudhan, A. (2026). *Praat Script for Dynamic Vowel Formants Extraction* (Version 1.0.1) [Computer software].
+Zenodo. https://doi.org/10.5281/zenodo.20999849

+### Publications

+Velayudhan, A., Surendran, S., & Krishna H. S., R. (2025). *Production of long and short vowels in Malayalam*.
+In **Proceedings of the UK and Ireland Speech Workshop 2025** (p.
+39).

+Velayudhan, A., & Rajeev, R. R. (2025). *Variability in the formant dynamics of the schwa (/ə/) in word-final position in Malayalam*.
+In **Proceedings of the 47th International Conference of the Linguistic Society of India (ICOLSI-47)** (p.
+29).

 ---